louremipsum/invoice-w-Redux/README.md

 * Copy the details of an existing invoice using copy icon.
 * Delete an Invoice.
 A confirmation dialog box will be shown.
 * Download an Invoice in PDF format with dynamically generated name using invoice number.
+* The Invoices are saved into LocalStorage so you can close and open the website but invoices will still be there.

 ## Live Demo